HTTPArchive/almanac.httparchive.org/src/content/en/2020/css.md

   image="color-keywords-app.png",
-  alt="Interactively explore the color keyword usage data with the app.", caption='Interactively explore the color keyword usage data with <a href="https://codepen.io/leaverou/pen/GRjjJwJ">this interactive app</a>!', description="Screenhot of an interactive app which allows you to select colours and see their relative usage in a pie chart.
-The data for the colours is shown in the next table.", width=600, height=1065
+  alt="Interactively explore the color keyword usage data with the app.", caption='Interactively explore the color keyword usage data with <a href="https://codepen.io/leaverou/pen/GRjjJwJ">this interactive app</a>!', description="Screenhot of an interactive app which allows you to select colors and see their relative usage in a pie chart.
+The data for the colors is shown in the next table.", width=600, height=1065
   )